traviskaufman/yowl/INSTALL-MACOSX.md

 ## Raptor 1

-DOWL depends on the Ruby package "ruby-rdf" which in turn depends on a C library called "raptor".
+YOWL depends on the Ruby package "ruby-rdf" which in turn depends on a C library called "raptor".
 Unfortunately, MacPorts recently dropped support for the older version of Raptor (version 1) that is used by ruby-rdf, so MacPorts can only install version 2, which is not compatible with ruby-rdf, so don't bother to install it.